deepdive

 Context transformers can also surface lifecycle events through

-This is a good fit for UI messaging around request rewriting, such as
+good fit for UI messaging around request rewriting, such as showing that data

 #!/usr/bin/env ruby